MontherAmer/fake-whatsapp/README.md

-# fake whatsapp
+# fake-whatsapp

-fake whatsapp is a real time chat app, that designed like whatsapp
+fake-whatsapp is a real time chat app, that designed like whatsapp

 ![](livechat.gif)
 ![](smallscreens.gif)